-The operator must verify that the lifter is intended to handle each load, in accordance with the following requirements:
+The operator must verify that the lifter is intended to handle each load using the following:

-- The load must not exceed the maximum allowable weight specified under Maximum Load Capacity (see SPECIFICATIONS). - The load must be a single piece of nonporous or semiporous material with a flat and relatively smooth contact surface.3 To determine whether the load is too porous or rough, perform the test under Vacuum Level on Other Surfaces (see OPERATION: TO ATTACH THE PADS TO A LOAD). - The load's contact surface must be suitable for obtaining a friction coefficient of 1 with the lifter's vacuum pads (see MAINTENANCE: VACUUM PAD MAINTENANCE: Friction Coefficient), as verified by a friction test, or capacity should be derated appropriately.
-If necessary, contact Wood's Powr-Grip for help. - In order to avoid damaging the vacuum pads, the load's surface temperature must not exceed the allowable Operating Temperatures (see SPECIFICATIONS).
-However, if such an application cannot be avoided, Wood's Powr-Grip does offer a heat-resistant rubber compound and other solutions that may enable you to lift loads with higher surface temperatures.
-Contact Wood's Powr-Grip or an authorized dealer for more information. - While the minimum length and width of the load are determined by the Pad Spread (see SPECIFICATIONS), the maximum length and width are determined by the allowable overhang, or the amount of load material that can extend sideways beyond the vacuum pads without breaking or otherwise being damaged.
+- The load must not exceed the maximum allowable weight under Load Capacity specification. - The load must be a single piece of nonporous or semiporous material with a flat and relatively smooth contact surface.3 To determine whether the load is too porous or rough, perform the test under Vacuum Level on Other Surfaces (see OPERATION: TO APPLY THE PADS TO A LOAD). - The load's contact surface must obtain a friction coefficient of 1 with the vacuum pads (see MAINTENANCE: VACUUM PAD MAINTENANCE), as verified by a friction test, or capacity should be derated.
+If necessary, contact Wood's Powr-Grip for help in conducting a friction test. - To avoid damaging the vacuum pads, the load's surface temperature must not exceed the allowable Operating Temperatures (see SPECIFICATIONS).4 - Minimum length and width of the load are determined by the Pad Spread (see SPECIFICATIONS), the maximum length and width are determined by the allowable overhang, or the portion of load that extends sideways beyond the vacuum pads without breaking or otherwise being damaged.